Competition Rules & Requirements (Local Rules)

 Right-click this link to download a copy.

-- To download required forms, see the Rego Forms & Resources page.
+- To download required registration forms, see the Rego Forms & Resources page.

 - BHA U7/U9 Rules, Guidelines & Field Setup information - right-click this link to view/download.
 (PDF 190KB)